BuilderIO/mitosis/developer/README.md

 - add your component to the [e2e-app component map](/e2e/e2e-app/src/component-map.ts)
 - add an integration test in [e2e/e2e-app/tests](/e2e/e2e-app/tests) that makes sure your component works as expected
 - this integration test will run against every server that exists in [e2e/](/e2e/).
-- run `yarn ci:e2e-prep` to install playwright browsers
+- run `pnpm ci:e2e-prep` to install playwright browsers
-- run `yarn ci:build` to build all packages
+- run `pnpm ci:build` to build all packages
-- run `yarn ci:e2e` to run the integration tests against all servers
+- run `pnpm ci:e2e` to run the integration tests against all servers

 ### Test your changes